null-hax/valaxy/README-HIGHSCORES.md

 The solution implements a serverless-friendly approach to storing high scores:

+1. **Supabase Database**: The API uses Supabase to store high scores persistently.
-1. **In-memory cache**: The API now uses an in-memory cache to store high scores during the server's lifetime.
+2. **In-memory cache**: The API also uses an in-memory cache as a fallback.
-2. **Local storage**: The client-side game continues to use local storage as a reliable backup.
+3. **Local storage**: The client-side game continues to use local storage as a reliable backup.
-3. **Top 5 scores**: The implementation now only keeps the top 5 scores instead of 10, as requested.
+4. **Top 5 scores**: The implementation displays the top 5 scores in the UI, while storing up to 100 in the database.
-4. **Improved error handling**: Better fallback mechanisms when the API is unavailable.
+5. **Improved error handling**: Better fallback mechanisms when the API is unavailable.

 ## How It Works

 ### Server-side (API)

-- The `/api/highscores` API endpoint now uses an in-memory cache instead of writing to the file system.
+- The `/api/highscores` API endpoint uses Supabase as the primary storage solution.
-- In a production environment, you should replace this with a proper database solution (see "Future Improvements" below).
+- It also maintains an in-memory cache as a fallback.
+- The API includes robust error handling and duplicate prevention.

 ### Client-side (Game)